stoermelder/vcvrack-packone/docs/CVMap.md

 ### Unlocking parameters

 By default mapped parameters can't be changed manually as the incoming voltage constantly sets the value of the parameter.
-To loosen this limitation a bit you have an option to "unlock" parameters through the context menu: In "Unlock"-mode you can manually change parameters as long as thier input voltage stays constant.
+To loosen this limitation a bit you have an option to "unlock" parameters through the context menu: In "Unlock"-mode you can manually change parameters as long as their input voltage stays constant.
 However, when the input voltage changes the parameter will be set to the new value.
-The input voltage still has a sort of higher priority.
+The input voltage overrules manual changes.

 ![CV-MAP Intro](./CVMap-unlocked.gif)